 Kensington Crêperie, Kensington

-Why: Staying open late, this South Kensington crêperie is considered one of the best in the area.
-Serving up freshly made crêpes and galettes with wine and ciders to accompany them, try the likes of beef ragu, four cheese or chicken peri-peri galettes, or if you are one to go for a sweet main (we don’t judge) the tropical fruit or chocolate trio crêpes are a good choice.
+Why: This late-night South Kensington crêperie is considered one of the best in the area.
+It serves a selection of freshly made crêpes and galettes with wine and cider to boot.
+Try the likes of beef ragu, four cheese or chicken peri-peri galettes for main course, before finishing on an indulgent sweet note.
+The tropical fruit or chocolate trio crêpes are some of our favourites!

 Where: 2-6 Exhibition Road, SW7 2HF